Subject: Camps and Enrichment Programs

 3. Visit the Hosting a PEC website for detailed information regarding internal and external camps and programs including the intake process for becoming an approved camp.

-4. Complete the Camp Emergency Plan and train all camp staff on the procedures, general safety guidelines and university policies related to the camp program.
+4. Complete the Camp Emergency Plan to include the Covid-19 Response Annex for Camps and train all camp staff on the procedures, general safety guidelines and university policies related to the camp program.

 5. Design a written drop-off/pick-up procedure and provide training for all program staff on its use.
 The Authorization for Drop-off/Pick-up form is required to be complete by each camp participant.